-The largest region shown in Figure 1.5 is r212422.
-An object profile of region r212422 is produced by typing at the command prompt.
-We obtain the object profile shown in Figure 17.9.
+The largest region shown in Figure 1.5 is r155180.
+An object profile of region r155180 is produced by typing at the command prompt.
+We obtain the object profile shown in Figure 17.7.

-'''

-$ rp2ps -object 212422
+\$ rp2ps -object 212422

-'''

-We see that allocation point pp29479 is responsible for the largest amount of allocations in the program.
-The allocation point may be found in the region-annotated program resulting from compiling the life program (remember to enable printing of program points).
+We see that allocation point pp15 is responsible for the largest amount of allocations in the program.
+The allocation point may be found in the regionannotated program resulting from compiling the life program (remember to enable printing of program points).
 In general, program points may also stem from the Basis Library (search the .log files in the directory basis).